Raushan1504/Synapse_live/README.md

 ## 5. Dataset Setup

-The IPL dataset is **not included in this repository** due to its size.

-### Step 1 — Download the Dataset
+### What IS already in the repo

+`clean_ipl_dataset.csv` — a preprocessed, ML-ready version of IPL ball-by-ball data.
+This is your primary input for model training and should be present in the repo root.

+### If you need the raw IPL JSON data (for re-engineering features from scratch)

-Download the ball-by-ball IPL JSON dataset from Google Drive:
+Download the full dataset from Google Drive:

 ```
 👉 [PASTE YOUR GOOGLE DRIVE LINK HERE]
 ```

-### Step 2 — Place the Dataset Correctly

-After downloading, unzip/extract and place the folder exactly as shown:
+After downloading, place the extracted folder as follows:

 ```
-Synapse_Live/
+Synapse_live/
     └── ipl_json/
             ├── 2008/
             ├── 2009/